Žilina

 By train

-From Bratislava trains can be caught from the main train station (Bratislava Hlavna Stanica) every 1-1½ hours.
+From Bratislava trains can be caught from the main train station (Bratislava hlavná stanica) every 1-1½ hours.
 Fares from €9.

-From the Czech Republic there are almost hourly connections, operated by Slovak National Railways, RegioJet and LeoExpress.
-Fares from Prague start at €8, 5-6 hours.
+From the Czech Republic there are almost hourly connections, operated by the national carrier Railway Company Slovakia and private carriers RegioJet and LeoExpress.
+Fares from Prague start at €8, the trip takes about 5-6 hours.

-From Poland and points further north, a change is necessary in either Bohumin or Ostrava.

-Žilina is a junction point for many places in the region.
-See Cestovné Poriadky for details on all train and bus connections.
 Private train companies can offer very competitive fares if you book online in advance.

+From Poland and points further north, a change is necessary in either Bohumín or Ostrava.

+Žilina is also a junction point for many places in the region.
+See Cestovné poriadky for details on all train and bus connections.

 By bus